jkugalde/jkugalde.github.io/_portfolio/3dpcapo.md

 author_profile: true
 ---

-## Summary

-I love playing guitar, but i do not like capos, until i found the spanish design.
-As a maker, i obviously tried to make one.
+I love playing guitar, but I did not liked capos until I found the spanish design.
+As a maker, I obviously tried to make one.

 It is 3d printed in wood-like filament, then sanded and painted.
-IT REALLY LOOKS LIKE WOOD, i am very satisfied with it.
+IT REALLY LOOKS LIKE WOOD, I am very satisfied with it.

 <img src="/images/caps.png" width="700">